Backcountry Camping in Kananaskis

 Elbow Sheep Wildland Provincial Park extends from the end of Alberta Highway 66 on the east to Peter Lougheed Provincial Park on the west and covers the front ranges of the Elbow/ Sheep watershed.
 As a wildland provincial park, several activities are permitted which are normally restricted in regular provincial parks.
 For example, random camping (camping outside of campgrounds) is allowed in many areas, and depending on the wildlife management unit, you may encounter hunters at certain times of the year.

-I remember reading about the 2-3 night Elbow Loop as a young Scout in Gillian Dafern’s Kananaskis Country Trail Guide, finally having the opportunity to complete it in 2018 it made for a nice September long weekend.
+I remember reading about the 2-3 night Elbow Loop as a young Scout in Gillian Dafern’s Kananaskis Country Trail Guide.
+In 2018 I finally had the opportunity to complete it over a nice September long weekend.
 If hiking counter-clockwise, the campground at Mt Romulus is normally your first night, an easy 12 km from the Little Elbow Trailhead at the end of Alberta Highway 66 (175m of elevation gain), the trail is multi-use so don’t be surprised to see mountain bikers or equestrians out for the day.
 If hiking clockwise, this campground would normally your 2nd or 3rd night, being 31km from the same trailhead, with 650m of elevation gain.
 There are 2 campgrounds at Mount Romulus, the first is a 10 site backpackers campground, with the second being a 10 site equestrian campground.
 Both have outhouses, picnic tables, food storage lockers, hitching rails, firepits and firewood.
 While normally visited as part of the Elbow Loop, there are many day hikes that lead up the Little Elbow Valley and it is possible to connect to the Evan Thomas valley and the Kananaskis Village beyond.
-A great loop to introduce someone to multi-night backpacking don’t be surprised to encounter hunters using this campground a basecamp in the fall.
+A great loop to introduce someone to multi-night backpacking don’t be surprised to encounter hunters using this campground a base camp in the fall.
 7/10 (Easy)

 The campground at Tombstone sits at the metaphoric heart of Elbow Sheep Wildland Provincial Park with access from several directions.
-From the west, the trail from Elbow Pass is 7.5km with 125m of elevation gain.
-From the north, the trail from Little Elbow Trailhead (via Mount Romulus) is 21km with 400m of elevation gain.
+The easiest access is from the west, with the trail over Elbow Pass being 7.5km with 125m of elevation gain (same trail head as Elbow Lake listed above).
+Since the trailhead starts at a fairly high elevation, you’ll gain the treeline fairly quickly and enjoy great alpine meadows and views of the valley.
+Be sure to check out Edworthy Falls.
+From the north, the trail from Little Elbow Trailhead (via Mount Romulus) is 21km with 400m of elevation gain along a old forestry road that is maintained for fire crew access and campground maintenance.
+If following this route, be sure to check out the Tombstone Lakes on your way there.
 From the east, the trail from Little Elbow Trailhead (via Big Elbow) is 22km with 650m of elevation gain.
+Again this section is on old (but maintained) forestry access roads, making it popular with mountain bikers and equestrians.
 From the south, the Sheep River trail starting at Bluerock Campground at the end of Alberta Highway 546 is 21.5km with 450m of elevation gain.
-This last route is unmaintained and has a few unbridged creek crossings.
+This last route is unmaintained and has a few unbridged creek crossings, so we generally don’t recommend this access route.
 Like Mount Romulus, there are two campgrounds at Tombstone, an 11 site campground for hikers and 4 for equestrians.
 Outhouses, food storage, picnic tables, firepits, firewood and hitching posts are provided.
-Typically the second night for those hiking the Elbow Loop, there are a multitude of day hikes in the area as well, including the beautiful Tombstone Lakes.
-The campground was reconstructed in 2019.
+Typically the second night for those hiking the Elbow Loop, there are a multitude of day hikes in the area as well, including the beautiful Rae and Tombstone Lakes.
+The campground was completely reconstructed in 2019 and they did a great job.
+If coming in from the Elbow Lake route, Tombstone makes a great weekend adventure, you can easily hike in on a Friday night after work and spend Saturday exploring the area.
 7/10 (Easy)

 Keep an eye out for part 2 when I’ll talk about the campgrounds in Spray Valley Provincial Park and Bow Valley Wildland Provincial Park